ordina-jworks/ordina-jworks.github.io/_posts/2019-04-24-istio-service-mesh-s2s.md

 ### Install the service: test-app

 A small NodeJS application was created for this demo.
-It exposes a HTTP GET endpoint which connects to the CouchDB database.
+It exposes an HTTP GET endpoint which connects to the CouchDB database.
 The manifests are very similar to the CouchDB versions.
 As with CouchDB, note that no Istio specific configuration is required on the manifests.
 A service account is created and linked to provide the service with a unique identity in Kubernetes and Istio.